yli3/RepData_PeerAssessment1/PA1_template.md

 Now `Total steps per day` has mean `10821.2` and median `11015`.
 To compare, the original results from the NA-omitted dataset were mean `10766.2` and median `10765`.

-The impact is modest, but both mean and median have shifted upwards.
-This method of imputing `NA` values suggests, then, that the missing dates produced a slight downwards bias by excluding observations from some of the days likely to have been more active in the dataset.
-It's important to caution that other methods (such as median interval steps) may paint a much different picture, but for purposes of this assignment, the merits of the `NA` imputing method are secondary to its demonstration.
+The impact is modest, with small upwards shifts in mean and median.
+This method of imputing `NA` values suggests that the missing dates produced a slight downwards bias by excluding observations from some of the days likely to have been more active in the dataset.
+It's important to caution that other methods may have painted a different picture, but for purposes of this assignment, the merits of the `NA` imputing method selected were secondary to its demonstration.

 ## Daily activity: weekdays versus weekends